trung1-dothanh/trung1-dothanh/README.md

-The spyware named Github Copilot requires write permission to my private repositories and organization, so I have to move all my works to new account: https://github.com/dothanhtrung
+The spyware named Github Copilot requires write permission to my private repositories and organizations, so I have moved all my works to a new account: https://github.com/dothanhtrung